Operational Efficiency Improvement: Formula, Metrics & Examples

 ProjectManager

-The bottom line is often emphasized when talking about how to keep a business solvent.
-But focusing only on money disregards the processes that contribute to profits.
-Operational efficiency is another way to look at work when you’re delivering a service or product, particularly popular in manufacturing.
+The bottom line is often emphasized when discussing how to keep a business solvent.
+However, focusing only on money disregards the business processes that allow it to operate and contribute to profits.
+Operational efficiency is another way to look at work when delivering a service or product, particularly popular in manufacturing.

 What is operational efficiency and how can you measure it to take advantage of its benefits?
-Let’s start with the definition and explore how to improve operational efficiency in addition to ways that using project management software can help manufacturers.
+Let’s start with the definition and explore how to improve operational efficiency and how project management software can help organizations improve their operational business processes.

 What Is Operational Efficiency?